araghukas/lockintools/README.md

     git clone https://github.com/araghukas/lockintools.git

-Navigate the `lockintools-0.1` directory, which containts `setup.py`, then
+Navigate to the `lockintools-0.1` directory, which containts `setup.py`, then

     pip install .